karthikbhat19/Xplorify/README.md

 A travel booking android app

-The database is in the trav folder
+The php codes are in the trav folder

 The sql file consists of the required commands for the database